enricoforti/enricoforti.github.io/index.md

 _Journal of Product Innovation Management (2020)_ <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/jpim.12521">https://onlinelibrary.wiley.com/doi/abs/10.1111/jpim.12521</a>

 Product development teams often face the challenge of designing radically new products that cater at the same time to the revealed tastes and expectations of existing customers.
 In new product development projects, this tension guides critical choices about continuity or change concerning product attributes and team composition.
 Research suggests these choices interact, but it is not clear whether they are complements or substitutes and if the level of change in one should match or not the level of change in the other.
 In this article, we examine the interaction between product attribute change, team change, and a new team-level factor, which we term stream concentration, as it captures differences among team members in terms of familiarity with the knowledge domain of the new product being developed.
 We assess the effects of stream concentration on the management of change in new product development projects using longitudinal data from the music industry.
 We analyze 2621 new product development projects between 1962 and 2008 involving 34,265 distinct team members.
 Results show that stream concentration is a critical factor in new product development projects that, together with product attributes and team composition, affects new product performance.
 We discuss implications for research and practice.

+**Penalizing Hard-working “Strivers” During Medical Scarcity** _—	with: Lee J. and Tsay C._

+_In preparation for submission._

+The challenges to fair and equitable access to healthcare have been illuminated in recent years, particularly by the COVID-19 pandemic.
+We present a psychological mechanism that contributes to biased decision-making about healthcare, and show that although by people generally believe that “striving” contributes more to healthcare outcomes than natural predispositions, people deem “naturally able” individuals to be more deserving than strivers of critical medical care.
+Our results yield implications for scholars and healthcare practitioners to refine and debias decision making, reducing the psychological, health, and moral costs associated with monetary and medical resource allocation decisions under severe constraints.